edamametechnologies/edamame_posture_cli/README.md

     process: Option<String>,    // Process name initiating the connection
     description: Option<String> // Human-readable description of the entry }

+> **Note:** `process` is optional and primarily useful for handcrafted rules.
+Automatically generated or augmented custom whitelists intentionally leave this field empty because process names and usernames on CI runners change frequently and would otherwise cause noisy diffs.
 ```

 ### Whitelist Building and Inheritance